RoboStream: Weaving Spatio-Temporal Reasoning with Memory in Vision-Language Models for Robotics: Method

 \subsection{Spatio-Temporal Token Fusion}

 Given instance masks $\{M_i\}_{i=1}^{N}$ and the point cloud from the perception stage, we construct a per-object Spatio-Temporal Fusion Token $\tau_i^t$ by integrating visual evidence with metric geometry into a unified, object-centric representation; the full set $\mathcal{T}_t^{\text{STF}} = \{\tau_i^t\}_{i=1}^{N}$ constitutes the encoder output $\Phi_{\text{enc}}$ defined in Sec.~\ref{sec:overview}.
 For each object $o_i$, the mask $M_i$ is applied to the RGB observation $I_t$ to obtain a masked image $\hat{I}_i^t$, which is passed through the VLM visual encoder~\cite{radford2021learning, dosovitskiy2020image} to produce a $16 \times 16$ grid of patch tokens.
 Patches with an IoU exceeding $I_{th}$ relative to $M_i$ are selected, projected into the language space, and aggregated to form the visual evidence $\mathbf{v}_i^t$.
-Unlike methods that pass multiple masked images directly to the VLM, this design avoids redundant background processing by compressing each object's filtered visual tokens, spatial position, geometry, and temporal trajectory into a compact token sequence, shifting VLM reasoning from raw pixels to structured object instances.
+Unlike methods that pass multiple masked images directly to the VLM, this design avoids redundant background processing by compressing each object's filtered visual tokens, spatial position, geometry, and temporal trajectory into a compact token sequence, shifting VLM reasoning from raw pixels to structured object instances.This compact-token design is orthogonal to recent efficient-inference methods that reduce VLA or vision-transformer computation through adaptive reasoning, model scheduling, token pruning, speculative decoding, or structural pruning\cite{li2026elegantvla,li2025sp,li2025prance,li2025ts}.

 In parallel, we define a shape representation vector $\mathbf{s}_i^t$ constructed from Gaussian distribution parameters and geometric extrema along each spatial axis: $\mathbf{s}_i^t = \{(\mu_a, \sigma_a, a_{\min}, a_{\max}) \mid a \in \{x,y,z\}\}$.
 Unlike traditional bounding boxes, this captures geometric extent more completely, with the joint mean-standard-deviation encoding suppressing outlier noise while correcting Gaussian approximation bias.
 The centroid $\mathbf{c}_i^t = \mathrm{median}(\mathbf{P}_i) \in \mathbb{R}^3$ is extracted from the object-specific point cloud $\mathbf{P}_i$.
 Both $\mathbf{c}_i^t$ and $\mathbf{s}_i^t$ are serialized via the text tokenizer into the same language embedding space as $\mathbf{v}_i^t$, placing visual appearance and 3D geometry within a single context window.
 This shared space allows the VLM to jointly attend over heterogeneous visual and spatial signals without architectural modification, encoding the complete per-object state as: